 in the Art Gallery of Ontario, Toronto.

-Of major relevance today is Casati's innovative fashion sense, which remains a constant resource for major designers.
+Of major relevance today is Casati's innovative fashion sense, which remains a constant resource for major and fledgling designers everywhere.
 The catalyst for a renewed appreciation of her inimitable aesthetic happened in 1998 when the Marchesa became the inspiring force for the spring/summer

 haute couture collection by designer John Galliano for Christian Dior.
 It should be noted that this award-winning fashion feat was preceded by American designer Norman Norell whose 1960 collection was inspired by his ownership of a portrait of Luisa by Van Dongen.